 With seating for just over 67,000 fans, Murrayfield is Scotland’s largest sporting venue and is situated several kilometres to the west of Edinburgh city centre.
 Uncover the rich history of Scottish rugby during a stadium tour and find out about the work that goes in to preparing the venue for international matches.

 Murrayfield Stadium Tram Stop is situated directly outside the stadium and services run from numerous locations in the city, including Haymarket, Edinburgh Gateway and Edinburgh Airport – travel from the airport to the stadium takes approximately 25 minutes.

 Haymarket Station is a 20-minute walk from the stadium and is on the main train line into the city.

 Initially built to hold the 1999 Rugby World Cup, the Millennium Stadium – currently known as The Principality Stadium due to sponsorship – can hold just shy of 75,000 people.
 The national stadium of Wales is known for its retractable roof and has held numerous high profile sporting events, including football, boxing and the Speedway Grand Prix of Great Britain.
 Take a stadium tour to find out about the resident Harris Hawk that is kept on site to scare pigeons, and to delve in to the prestigious history of sport in Wales.

-Cardiff Central station is around a 5-minute walk from the stadium and is served by a main line from London with regular train services.
+Cardiff Central station is around a five-minute walk from the stadium and is served by a main line from London with regular train services.

-Cardiff Airport is approximately 30 minutes by car from the stadium, or alternatively take a shuttle bus from the Airport to Rhoose Cardiff International train station before a 30-minute train journey to Cardiff Central station.
+Cardiff Airport is approximately 30 minutes by car from the stadium.
+Alternatively, you can take a shuttle bus from the Airport to Rhoose Cardiff International train station before a 30-minute train journey to Cardiff Central station.